“Faster and more intense.”

-Since 2012, Wittenborg University has been working with a team of international developers to create the world’s first gaming-based higher education learning curriculum – an MBA in which students do their learning within game-based simulations.
+Since 2012, WUAS has been working with a team of international developers to create the world’s first gaming-based higher education learning curriculum – an MBA in which students do their learning within game-based simulations.

 What is a gamefied-MBA exactly?